MadzCode/FInal_Documentation/Dev_Journal.md

  ### Animation Preview

 <iframe width="560" height="315" src="https://www.youtube.com/embed/LIjhmgG4hJA?si=Hrj6u3ph35NmVNHG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 - I Added the new sprite to the Player_BP
 - To make the lighting more releastic I added cast shadow in the details tab, this will make the lighting look more realistic on the character.
 - To ensure that this works in the matarials I added a MaskedLitSpriteMaterial so that the light works on the character correctly.
 ![alt text](image-12.png)
-### Process
-- Provide a step-by-step breakdown of your development process, including key milestones and decisions made throughout the project.
-- Highlight any tools, frameworks, or techniques used, and explain how they contributed to the implementation.
-- Include screenshots, diagrams, or code snippets where relevant to showcase your progress.

 ## Flash Light System